MicrosoftDocs/SupportArticles-docs/Outlook/Mac/calendars/you-do-not-have-permission-error.md

 ## More information

-This issue does not occur for Microsoft 365 accounts that are using the REST protocol for Calendar.
+This issue doesn't occur for Microsoft 365 accounts that are using the REST protocol for Calendar.

 This issue is caused by a limitation in the EWS protocol that is used for Exchange on-premises accounts.
 Microsoft 365 accounts that use REST are no longer affected by this issue.